BennyAlex/material-design-inspired-color-picker/README.md

 <md-color-picker value="#abcdef" palette="material-accent" defaultTint="300" useSpectrumPicker="false"></md-color-picker>
 ````

-For a more detailed example, see the demo page under demo folder
+For a more detailed example, see the demo page under docs folder or live: https://bennyalex.github.io/material-design-inspired-color-picker/